The legend of the Porsche Carrera GT

 Nose of Carrera GT peeking out from behind buildings

-Some 15 years after the final one left the Porsche factory, this carbon-fibre, mid-engined super car is still making hearts beat at a rapid rate.
+Some 15 years after the final Carrera GT left the Porsche factory, this carbon-fibre, mid-engined super car is still making hearts beat at a rapid rate.
 A sensation on launch, its timeless qualities and the power of its cutting-edge technology make it a true gamechanger

 Aerial view of rear portion of black Porsche Carrera GT